What is the course about?

 - Writing exercises and dramaturgical sessions

-- In-class readings of students’ work followed by feedback and analysis
+- Live in-session readings of students’ work followed by feedback and analysis

 - Analysis of written dramatic work.